 The polenta beginning

-For generations polenta was considered a peasant food and it was only later in life that I truly appreciated its taste and the effort it took to make it.
-I remember complaining whenever mamma would make polenta.
+For many years, polenta was seen as food for the poor.
+It wasn't until later that I enjoyed its flavor and understood the work of making it.
+I remember complaining whenever Mamma would make polenta.
 I didn't complain because of the taste . . . .

 . . . . no I complained because it was such hard work for her.